Become A Donor

 Additionally, the write-up has been reviewed, edited, and verified by Regena Crowchild, a member of the Tsuut’ina Nation community, ensuring accuracy and respect for the history shared.

-History of Our Lady of Peace, Tsuut’ina Nation
+History of Our Lady of Peace Church, Tsuut’ina Nation

 The Missionary Oblates of Mary Immaculate (O.M.I.) are a missionary religious congregation dedicated to evangelizing “the abandoned poor” and the Indigenous peoples of Canada.
 When they arrived in the North-West in 1845, their mission was to support and supplement the diocesan priests who were stretched thin from extensive travel, baptizing, and ministering to both the mixed-blood population and the Aboriginal Peoples.
 Their arrival marked a significant new chapter in missionary work, and they were warmly welcomed by the communities in the North-West.
 It didn’t take long for the Oblate missionaries to recognize that the deep spirituality of the Aboriginal Peoples was a significant factor in their attraction to the Catholic faith.